New England Meteoritical Services Testing FAQ

 http://meteorite-identification.com/verification.html

 If you want to know if you found a meteorite, send it to us.
-You'll likely be happy with the informational return package that we send even if the answer is "no".
+Even if the answer is "no," you'll likely be happy with our informational return package.

 #8.
-We receive variations of this one several times a year: "My meteorite was tested by a scientist.
-They said they had never seen anything like it and found elements, not, on the Periodic Table.
+We receive variations of this one several times a year: "A scientist tested my meteorite.
+They said they had never seen anything like it and found elements not on the Periodic Table.
 Can you tell me what it is?"

-Other than being one of the great movie lines, "Not found on the Periodic Table", how do we answer this?
-As far as we know, the seventh row of the Periodic Table is complete although some argue for the existence of an Island of Stability somewhere around "element 126".
-If anyone has a rock or meteorite with elements beyond 118 then they should probably call the Military or the SyFy channel.
+Besides being one of the great movie lines, "Not found on the Periodic Table," how do we answer this?
+As far as we know, the Periodic Table's seventh row is complete, although some argue for an Island of Stability somewhere around "element 126".
+Anyone with a rock or meteorite with elements beyond 118 should probably call the Military or the SyFy channel.

 #9.
 How much is my meteorite worth?

-This is not a testing question but it is one that we receive several times a week.
+Although not a testing question, it is one that we receive several times a week.

-Carbonaceous chondrites (also a stone but more rare) range from $10.00 to $300-$500 per gram depending upon the subclassification.
+Carbonaceous chondrites (also a stone meteorite but rare) range from $10.00 to $300-$500 per gram, depending upon the subclassification.
 Iron meteorites range from a few dollars per gram for a IAB or IVA classification to several hundred a gram for a very rare IIC classification.

-Achondrites stone meteorites, another subclassification of stone meteorites are also rare.
-They can range between $20.00/gram to the high hundreds per gram.
+Achondrites stone meteorites, another subclassification of stone meteorites, are also rare.
+They can range from $20.00/gram to hundreds per gram.

-And then there are the "planetaries" - samples of the planet Mars, the Moon, asteroid 4Vesta.
-These can be from several hundred dollars a gram upwards to almost a "name your price" if you are lucky to have or find one".
+And then there are the "planetaries"-samples of Mars, the Moon, and the asteroid 4Vesta.
+If you are lucky enough to have or find one, you can purchase it for several hundred dollars a gram or for almost a "name your price."

-The short answer is that we know because you sent us a double-terminated quartz crystal, also known as a "Herkimer Diamond", found in Herkimer, New York.
-We understand that many people are not familiar with the mineral diversity seen in terrestrial rocks but for us, this is recognizable geology.
-It is the same if we receive a garnet-studded rock (eclogite) or a limestone (a fossil-laden sedimentary rock) for example.
-This is known geology with structures, textures, and crystallization not seen in meteorites but common in earth rocks.
-These can be quickly identified without additional testing.
+The short answer is that you sent us a double-terminated quartz crystal, also known as a "Herkimer Diamond," found in Herkimer, New York.
+We understand that many people are unfamiliar with the mineral diversity seen in terrestrial rocks, but this is recognizable geology for us.
+It is the same if we receive a garnet-studded rock (eclogite) or a limestone (a fossil-laden sedimentary rock).
+These are "known" Earth geology with structures, textures, and crystallization not seen in meteorites but common in Earth rocks.
+These are often quickly identified without additional testing.

-Note: Martian and Lunar basalts, angrites, ureilites, and several other very rare types require additional collaborative testing protocols.
+Note: Martian and Lunar basalts, angrites, ureilites, and other rare types require additional collaborative testing protocols.

 Many websites write about the need for nickel testing of all specimens.
-This is misleading.
+The answers can be misleading to the reader.

-Nickel testing is important for some submitted samples but not all.
-Finding nickel in the range of 4 to 30 percent Ni in an iron sample is a pretty good beginning argument for a possible iron meteorite.
-But it is not conclusive, it could also be a foundry casting byproduct.
+Nickel testing is essential for some submitted samples but not all.
+Finding Nickel in the range of 4 to 30 percent Ni in an iron sample is a good beginning argument for a possible iron meteorite.
+However, it is inconclusive and could also be a foundry casting byproduct.

-We receive a huge diversity of samples sent to us from around the world from people, museums, and universities who believe or hope that they may have a meteorite.
-Some of these - granite, lava, limestones, magnetite, hematite, foundry objects, "slag" byproducts, etc., are all easily identified in a few minutes with microscopy.
+We receive a considerable diversity of samples sent to us from around the world from people, museums, and universities who believe or hope that they may have a meteorite.
+The granites, lava, limestones, magnetite, hematite, foundry objects, "slag" byproducts, etc.- are easily identified in a few minutes with microscopy.
 Nickel testing is not needed for samples of known geology.

 So, no, we do not test everything for Nickel.